chacenb/multiModule.Spring.Jakarta.JAXRS.JSF/README.txt

 this project is a multi-Module Maven project that has:
 --------------------------------------------------------
 + Reactor POM
-+-- 1. <config> .....
++-- 0. <config> .....
 Configuration module
++-- 1. <common> .....
+Common assets module
 +-- 2. <jaxrsapi> ...
 JAX-RS API server  (depends on 1.)
 +-- 3. <jsfclient> ..
 JSF web app client  (depends on 1.)

 Desctiption:

-1. config : com.chace.mmsj
+0. <config> : com.chace:mmsj3.config
+    - Defines build profiles for the whole application &&
-    Defines build profiles, defines application.properties that are going to be read by all other modules
+    - defines application.properties file that is going to be read by all other modules

+1. <common> : com.chace:mmsj3.common
+    Defines common classes & interfaces to be used by all modules

-2. jaxrsapi:
+2. <jaxrsapi> : com.chace:mmsj3.jaxrsapi
-    uses configModule as dependency
+    - uses <config> as dependency

-    RESTEasy JAX-RS
+    - JAX-RS resources
+    - spring CDI

-2. jsfclient:
+2. <jsfclient>: com.chace:mmsj3.jsfclient
-    uses configModule as dependency
+    - uses <config> as dependency
+    - JAX-RS resources
+    - spring CDI